 Sugar in the fuel Tank!

 We want to empower people to aquire the necessary knowledge and skills for being able to make direct actions.
-Therefore, in the upcoming months we will organise skillshares together with other groups in different cities.
+Therefore we will organise skillshares together with other groups in different cities and at camps.
 The goal will be to share knowledge about Actions, organising in small groups and practical skills.
 We do not imagine one big action but rather diverse forms of action, no matter whether they are seen as legal or illegal by the state.

 We will react with solidarity to repression und create support and public attention.
 We do not want to come up with a strict action consensus but we count on self-responsibility and the taking into consideration of other actions.
 We cannot and do not want to universally define which forms of action are legitimate and what is violence.
 More importantly it is necessary to show critical solidarity and respect between each other.
 No action shall make another impossible.

 We want to connect the struggle for climate with other struggles against authority.
 The short-lived logic of profit and the dogma of economic growth of capitalism are the opposite of a sustainable solution for the crisis of climate.
 Therefore, it cannot be solved with within the capitalist logic.
 The state is no institution in which we put hope because it enforces exactly this economic and social order.
 By overcoming capitalism alone climate change is not stopped, but rescuing climate and the basis of existence is only possible without it.